-But if you’re someone with a preference to learn from people and collaborate instead of being on your own, the roomi life awaits you!
+But if you’re someone with a preference to learn from people and collaborate instead of being on your own, the roommate life awaits you!

 Remember hating your sibling for snatching the TV remote and watching shows that you didn’t like, and their loud music that you simply detested?
 Well, having a roommate could be a similar, more civil version of having to share everything.
-And shouting ‘MOM’ will not do anything other than make your roomi think you’re crazy.
+And shouting ‘MOM’ will not do anything other than making your roommate think you’re crazy.